SteveHindmarsh/CC.Input/README.md

     That will create the CC DB on the host configured in appsettings.json.

 ## Talking Points
-1. I have used a C#/SQL long int in place of Numeric(13,0) due to familiarity but would look into why Numeric(13,0) is specified?
+1. I have used a C#/SQL long int in place of Numeric(13,0) due to familiarity but would look into why Numeric(13,0) is specified, I believe longint is more optimal at this point?
-2. Mpan MPAN field name conventions?
+2. Mpan MPAN field name conventions in C#?
 3. Should we use DB Id column?
+How unique is MPAN?
 4. Which fields may require indexes and what types of indexes, further use cases?
 5. Model what scope should be used, should we have model mappers for use with Data Transfer Objects (DTO's)?
 6. CC.Input.Data currently has a reference to CC.Input.Logic.Model which should ideally not be referenced in that direction.
 7. Blazor UI & API Exception handling / security /logging?
 8. Validation is seperate from Entity model to make it more useful/portable.
+9. The Unit tests demonstrate the seperation of concerns but are not comprehensive.

 ## TODO
 Reasearch